 Foreign exchange rates explainedExchange rates are used to determine the value of one currency when it is converted to another currency.
 Strong currencies will yield more when exchanged for a weak currency, which means you’ll likely lose a little money when sending funds to Slovenia.
-This is because the euro is strong when compared to the dollar.
+This is because the euro is strong when compared to the rand.
 This amount can change depending on interest rates and inflation, so it pays to keep an eye out if you plan on making multiple transfers to Slovenia.

 Same-day transfers to Slovenia

 While you likely won’t be able to perform a same-day transfer with a bank, there are some money transfer companies that allow you to send money to Slovenia within a few hours.
 When you do, you’ll need to be prepared to spend more in fees.
 You’ll likely also get a poor exchange rate when compared to a normal transfer.

 If your recipient is picking up cash at an agent location in Slovenia, offer these tips to help keep them safe from theft.

 - Avoid any areas where crime is known to be a problem.